Designations Congruent with Things: Chapter 3

 Okay, so maybe he was wrong about Hermann being able to read his mind.
 It’s still a little ambiguous though—Hermann could be quietly imploding because he can hear Newt’s thoughts and he thinks that’s about eight kinds of terrifying, or he might be freaking out because Newt is staring at him like maybe a little bit of a creeper; he thinks his eye probably looks pretty disturbing, it hurts like hell if hell was glaucoma—does he have unilateral cerebral edema?

-The sharp sting of Hermann’s palm cracking against his cheek is so surprising he actually flinches and overbalances and then falls over.
+The sharp sting of Hermann’s palm cracking against his cheek is so surprising he flinches and overbalances and then falls over.

 Now he’s on the floor?